Research Chairs & Awards

 |Canada Research Chair: Indigenous Governance|

-Dr. Sherry Pictou’s research program seeks to address concerns about the limited participation of Indigenous women in governance and decision-making processes as evidenced by The Reclaiming Power and Place: The Final Report of the National Inquiry into Missing and Murdered Indigenous Women and Girls.
-Her research examines a re-grounding of Indigenous Women and Governance based on Indigenous Land and Water-Based Laws and Treaty Relations. community-based management, indigenous rights and ecosystem-based management.
-His research aims to develop legislative and regulatory reforms for supporting more principled decision making in ocean governance.
+Dr. Sherry Pictou’s research program seeks to address concerns about the limited participation of Indigenous women in governance and decision-making processes as evidenced by Reclaiming Power and Place: The Final Report of the National Inquiry into Missing and Murdered Indigenous Women and Girls.
+Her research examines a re-grounding of Indigenous women and governance based on Indigenous land- and water-based laws and treaty relations, community-based management, Indigenous rights and ecosystem-based management.

 |Canada Research Chair in Ocean Law and Governance|

 Professor David VanderZwaag uses this Chair to evaluate global ocean governance.
 Specifically, Professor VanderZwaag's work includes examining the effectiveness of regional agreements for managing fisheries and protecting the Arctic marine environment and also studying issues raised by sustainable development, community-based management, Indigenous rights and ecosystem-based management.
 His research aims to develop legislative and regulatory reforms for supporting more principled decision-making in ocean governance.

 |Canada Research Chair in Maritime Law and Policy|

 |Professor Aldo Chircop is looking at the factors that facilitate and constrain uniform international shipping standards and their enforcement.
 He is also examining how Canadian maritime law can be developed further and harmonized with international rules.
 Ultimately, research will help policy makers, maritime administrators, and courts make decisions that support trade and commerce while making shipping safer and more sustainable.|